darlingtonhp/Inventory-Management-System/README.md

 ## About the project

-The task was to create an Inventory Management Application/System using Laravel and React.
-The project owner uses Laravel 11 and harnessed the power of initial to design a full stack application using Laravel as the backend and reactjs as frontend of choice.
-This project did not encorporate any other databases except SQLite as required by the employer but will take this as a starting point to learn Laravel and React.
+This project demonstrates a full-stack inventory management application built with Laravel 11 on the backend and ReactJS on the frontend.
+Inertia.js is used to streamline communication between the two frameworks.
+While the initial implementation utilizes SQLite as the database to meet the project owner's requirements, this project serves as a valuable starting point for learning both Laravel and React

 ## Features
 1. Registration & Login using Laravel Breezer and Inertia